faisal975232/packt-Bookstore/Readme.txt

 email->john@gmail.com
 pass-> 123456

+You can hit /api/call_api (get api) to fetch data from the fakerapi .
+Although an sql file is also provided for more books data .

 You are good to go.

-Migration has few book entries although a sql file is also provided for 100 plus book data .

 Auth Apis
 | Type| Url|Param|